Apatheism

 Apatheism (/ˌæpəˈθiːɪzəm/; a portmanteau of apathy and theism) is the attitude of apathy toward the existence or non-existence of God(s).
-It is more of an attitude rather than a belief, claim, or belief system.
+It is regarded more as an attitude rather than a belief, claim, or belief system.
 The term was coined by Canadian sociologist Stuart Johnson.

-An apatheist is someone who is not interested in accepting or rejecting any claims that gods do exist or do not exist.
+An apatheist is someone who is not interested in accepting or rejecting any claims concerning the existence of gods.
 The existence of a god or gods is not rejected, but may be designated irrelevant.
 One of the first recorded apatheists was arguably Denis Diderot (1713–1784), who wrote: "It is very important not to mistake hemlock for parsley; but not at all so to believe or not in God."

 Philosopher Trevor Hedberg has called apatheism "uncharted territory in the philosophy of religion".
 Political theorist and constitutional law scholar Adam Scott Kunz has further defined apatheism as "the philosophical attitude of indifference, both public and private, to (1) the question of the existence of a deity, (2) the metaphysical and practical value of loyalty to that deity, and/or (3) the interaction of that deity with the natural world".

 Etymology

-Apatheism was first coined by Canadian sociologist Stuart Johnson in his study of indifference to religion amid secularization published in 1972.
+Apatheism was coined by Canadian sociologist Stuart Johnson in his study of indifference to religion amid secularization, published in 1972.